TranDangKhoi/elon-ma-twitter/explanation-for-myself-if-i-will-ever-be-coming-back-after-a-long-time.md

 ### 7\.
 Can be improved

 - Show your own tweets in new feed timeline (Solution: only need to push your own id into the array of ids that you're following)

+## 8\.
+Aggreations stage

+- $match alternative:
+  - $eq: Matches values that are equal to a specified value.
+  - $gt: Matches values that are greater than a specified value.
+  - $gte: Matches values that are greater than or equal to a specified value.
+  - $lt: Matches values that are less than a specified value.
+  - $expr: Allows use of aggregation expressions within the query language.
+And both $expr and $match can be used to filter documents (will be used for more complex situations), using these:
+    - $and: Joins query clauses with a logical AND returns all documents that match the conditions of both clauses.
+    - $or: Joins query clauses with a logical OR returns all documents that match the conditions of either clause.
+    - $not: Inverts the effect of a query expression and returns documents that do not match the query expression.
+    - $in: Matches any of the values specified in an array.
+    - $nin: Matches none of the values specified in an array.
+    - $all: Matches arrays that contain all elements specified in the query.
+    - $elemMatch: Selects documents if element in the array field matches all the specified $elemMatch conditions.
+    - $size: Selects documents if the array field is a specified size.
+    - $type: Selects documents if a field is of the specified type.
+    - $regex: Selects documents where values match a specified regular expression.
+    - $text: Performs text search.
+    - $where: Matches documents that satisfy a JavaScript expression.
+- $project: Reshapes each document in the stream, such as by adding new fields or removing existing fields.
+For each input document, outputs one document.
+- $addFields: Adds new fields to documents.
+Similar to $project, $addFields reshapes each document in the stream; specifically, by adding new fields to output documents that contain the results of an expression.
+- $group: Groups input documents by a specified identifier expression and applies the accumulator expression(s), if specified, to each group.
+Consumes all input documents and outputs one document per each distinct group.
+The output documents only contain the identifier field and, if specified, accumulated fields.
+- $lookup: Performs a left outer join to an unsharded collection in the same database to filter in documents from the “joined” collection for processing.
+To each input document, the $lookup stage adds a new array field whose elements are the matching documents from the “joined” collection.
+The $lookup stage passes these reshaped documents to the next stage.
+- $unwind: Deconstructs an array field from the input documents to output a document for each element.
+Each output document replaces the array with an element value.
+For each input document, outputs n documents where n is the number of array elements and can be zero for an empty array.
+- $sort: Reorders the document stream by a specified sort key.
+Only the order changes; the documents remain unmodified.
+- $limit: Passes the first n documents unmodified to the pipeline where n is the specified limit.
+For each input document, outputs either one document (for the first n documents) or zero documents (after the first n documents).
+- $skip: Skips the first n documents where n is the specified skip number and passes the remaining documents unmodified to the pipeline.
+For each input document, outputs either zero documents (for the first n documents) or one document (if after the first n documents).